 In phase 2 of my electronic system upgrade on Terrapin, I installed a Vesper XB8000 AIS transceiver.
 Automatic Identification System (AIS) is a means of broadcasting the location and information about a ship using VHF radio frequencies.
 It is used world-wide by commercial ships as well as recreational boats, and increasingly, other objects like buoys and personal locator beacons.
-However, there are a lot of boats who do not have an AIS transmitter, so you can’t rely on AIS to see all ships in your vicinity.
+However, there are a lot of boats that do not have an AIS transmitter, so you can’t rely on AIS to see all ships in your vicinity.
 It is nonetheless useful to see commercial ships and large yachts who typically broadcast AIS.
 If you want to see other vessels transmitting AIS, you only need a receiver, but if you want others to see you, you need a transceiver.
 AIS transmits vessel data such as name, size, type of vessel, speed, heading and the Maritime Mobile Service Identity number (think cell phone number for your boat).
 The really cool thing is that a vessel transmitting AIS data shows up as a little triangle on your chartplotter, so you can see exactly where it is relative to your own boat.
 If you put the cursor over the boat icon, you will see all the information about the boat.
 I was sold on AIS when we chartered a catamaran in the Caribbean that had AIS and I could “see” our friend’s boat from 5 miles away on the chartplotter as we rendezvoused.
 The AIS unit is basically a small device that can be mounted out of sight and connected to the N2K backbone with a drop cable.
 It also needs to be connected to a VHF antenna, preferably at the top of the mast, and an external GPS antenna.
 An AIS transceiver can also share the same VHF antenna as the VHF radio using a splitter.
 I chose the Vesper Marine AIS transceiver because it had a great reputation and it also had WiFi, so that the AIS data and N2K data could be transmitted to the WiFi system on Terrapin (See blog post How to Get WiFi on a boat).
 The Vesper AIS also has a great anchor watch app that will track the location of the boat during anchoring and alert you if the boat drags anchor.

 Because of the importance of GPS for an AIS system, they are designed to have a dedicated input from a GPS “mushroom” antenna located in an outside area with a clear view of the sky.
 The vesper came with its own GPS antenna which I mounted on the stern rail and routed the coaxial cable to the inside locker where the AIS device is located.
 An added benefit is that this GPS antenna became the main GPS source for the Zeus chartplotter as well.
 Again, this illustrates the benefit of the N2K system.
 Because the AIS unit is attached to N2K, the chartplotter has access to not only the AIS data, but GPS data as well.
 The Zeus 2 chartplotter also has it’s own GPS antenna, but it is built into the chartplotter itself which is under the solid fiberglass bimini.
 It works, but it is not as sensitive as the dedicated AIS GPS.